Flaming Gorge Reservoir: Geology

-The foundation of the reservoir is a steep-sided narrow canyon composed of siliceous sandstone and hard quartzites inter-bedded with softer shales, siltstones, and argillites.
+The foundation of the reservoir is a narrow, steep-sided canyon composed of siliceous sandstone and hard quartzites inter-bedded with softer shales, siltstones, and argillites.
 About 1.5 mi east of the dam, a road cut has revealed a fault scarp on the southbound side with about 9 ft of slippage.

 Recreation

 Visitors enjoy hiking, boating, fishing, windsurfing, camping, backpacking, cross-country skiing, and snowmobiling within Flaming Gorge National Recreation Area, which is operated by Ashley National Forest.
 Camp sites can be found close to the dam and along Highway 191 for a fee, as well as free throughout the area.
 Campgrounds operated by the U.S. Forest Service close in the winter months, with the exception of Dripping Springs near Dutch John.
 There are also public camp sites at Buck Board and Lucerne Marinas, along Highway 530 on the west side of the reservoir.
-The many available fish species in the reservoir and surrounding lakes are Colorado River Cutthroat trout, Brown trout, Rainbow trout, Lake trout, Kokanee salmon, Smallmouth bass, Burbot and Common carp.
+The many available fish species in the reservoir and surrounding lakes are Colorado River Cutthroat trout, Brown trout, Rainbow trout, Lake trout, Kokanee salmon, Smallmouth bass, Burbot, and Common carp.
 The Green River is a popular spot for fishing, mainly below the dam.
-The river's ice cold water and beautiful structure make it a world class, world-renowned fly fishing stream.
+The river's ice-cold water and beautiful structure make it a world-class, world-renowned fly fishing stream.